Interstate 10

 Interstate 10 (I-10) is the southernmost transcontinental highway in the Interstate Highway System of the United States.
 It is the fourth-longest Interstate in the country at 2460.34 mi, following I-90, I-80, and I-40.
 It was part of the originally planned Interstate Highway network that was laid out in 1956, and its last section was completed in 1990.

 I-10 stretches from the Pacific Ocean at State Route 1 (SR 1, Pacific Coast Highway) in Santa Monica, California, to I-95 in Jacksonville, Florida.
 Other major cities connected by I-10 include (from west to east) Los Angeles, Phoenix, Tucson, Las Cruces, El Paso, San Antonio, Houston, Baton Rouge, New Orleans, Gulfport, Mobile, Pensacola, and Tallahassee.
-Over one-third of its total length is within the state of Texas, where the freeway spans the state at its widest breadth.
+Over one-third of its total length is within the state of Texas alone.